klaramcfredriksson/klaramcfredriksson/README.md

-### 2. Rename the project to `<yourusername>.github.io`

-Click on __*Settings*__ at the top (the cog icon) and on that page you'll have an option to rename the project (*Repository name*).
-This will create a website with the **Beautiful Jekyll** template that will be available at `https://<yourusername>.github.io` within a couple minutes (check out the [FAQ](https://beautifuljekyll.com/faq/#custom-domain) if you want to use a different project name).
-If after a few minutes your website is still not ready, try making any edit to any file, just to force GitHub to re-build your site.

 ### 3. Customize your website settings

 Edit the `_config.yml` file to change any settings you want.
 To edit the file, click on it to view the file and then click on the pencil icon to edit it (watch the video tutorial above if you're confused).
 The settings in the file are self-explanatory and there are comments inside the file to help you understand what each setting does.
 Any line that begins with a hashtag (`#`) is a comment, and the other lines are actual settings.